RahulAggarwalPuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/clair/combo_clair.md

 * [docker](https://docs.docker.com/engine/install/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/linux/) (latest version preferred).
 * [go](https://go.dev/doc/install) (latest version preferred).

-## Install and run Clair in the Combo Mode
+## Install and run Clair in the Combined Mode

 In combined deployment, all Clair services run in a single OS process.
 This is the easiest deployment model to configure as it involves limited resources.